gbeckers/Darr/README.rst

 |Docs Status| |Repo Status| |Codacy Badge| |PyUp Badge|

-Darr is a Python science library that enables you to work with potentially very large numeric arrays, and share this data with others who do not use Darr, or even Python, without exporting anything or requiring much explanation.
-It is also an easy way of making sure you can read your own data when using different tools, now or in the future.
-Tool-independence of data is in line with good scientific practice as it promotes wide and long-term accessibility.
-More rationale for this approach is provided `here <https://darr.readthedocs.io/en/latest/rationale.html>`__.
+Darr is a Python science library that enables you to work efficiently with disk-based numeric arrays without depending on tool-specific data formats.
+This makes it easy to share your data with those who do not use Darr or even Python.
+No exporting required and, as the data is saved in a self-explanatory way, not much explanation required either.
+Tool-independent and easy access to data is in line with good scientific practice as it promotes wide and long-term availability, to others but also yourself.
+More rationale for this approach is provided
+`here <https://darr.readthedocs.io/en/latest/rationale.html>`__.

-Darr supports efficient read/write/append access.
-Data is disk-persistent and memory mapped.
-It is based on universally readable flat binary files and automatically generated text files with human-readable explanation of precisely how your binary data is stored, as well as examples code for reading the specific data in a variety of current scientific data tools such as Python, R, Julia, IDL, Matlab, Maple, and Mathematica (see `example array <https://github.com/gbeckers/Darr/tree/master/examplearrays/examplearray_uint64.darr>`__).
+Darr supports efficient read/write/append access and is based on universally readable flat binary files and automatically generated text files with human-readable explanation of precisely how your binary data is stored.
+It also provides specific code that reads the data in a variety of current scientific data tools such as Python, R, Julia, IDL, Matlab, Maple, and Mathematica (see
+`example array <https://github.com/gbeckers/Darr/tree/master/examplearrays/examplearray_uint64.darr>`__).

 Darr currently supports numerical N-dimensional arrays, and experimentally